Our online programme, run on Wednesdays.Login for BodySlims Worldwide

 Walking promises a plethora of benefits equal to other exercises, but it also has a social and economic impact.
 The same Harvard Health article reports that a walking-friendly neighbourhood has lower crime rates and a better economy.
 In children, a post-dinner stroll also improves communication, limits behaviour problems, and enhances academics.

 Walking with shopping bags in hand isn’t quite going to cut it – although that is tempting.
 In BodySlims, a revolutionary weight-loss programme, we’re big believers in the benefits of walking not just as a fitness activity but as a sustainable fitness activity.
 Here are a few tips so you can reap its rewards, too.

 1. Don’t overdo it.

 Overdoing is a rookie mistake.
 You get excited about your potential weight loss.
-Or perhaps you want to see the effects instantly.
+Or perhaps you want to see the effects instantly and have read all about how walking helps in weight loss.
 But doing too much too fast can run you into the ground – not literally, of course.
 You might feel injured or demotivated before you see any real results.

 2. Take it one step at a time.

 While walking seems like a much more manageable endeavour than running or skipping or going to the gym, it still requires some motivation.
 After all, the couch and the telly are much more attractive sights than an outdoor wander.
 However, when you can muster just enough energy to put on your runners, that’s already one foot out the door.
 Everything else will follow.

 Check your calendar and find a pattern for the time you’re free most often.
 It may be as soon as you wake up or just after supper.
 Accept your walking period as a part of your lifestyle, an indelible square in your schedule.
 Creating a habit out of it will make your fitness journey much more doable.